gvwilson/thirdbit/src/ideas/nwit.md

 1. Nitin et al: "Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language" From the abstract: "Yuga successfully detects bugs with good precision on these datasets, and we make the code and datasets publicly available for review." <https://arxiv.org/abs/2310.08507>

-1. Ma et al.: "HypoCompass: Large-Language-Model-based Tutor for Hypothesis Construction in Debugging for Novices" From the abstract: "Hypothesis construction in debugging is rarely taught due to a lack of explicit instruction.
-In this work, we explore whether LLMs can be used to train novices on hypothesis construction…" I think this is a really interesting use case for LLMs: ask me if I've checked for X or why I think Y might be wrong. <https://arxiv.org/abs/2310.05292>

 1. Ye et al: "PreciseBugCollector: Extensible, Executable and Precise Bug-fix Collection" <https://arxiv.org/abs/2309.06229> From the abstract: "Bug datasets are vital for enabling deep learning techniques to address software maintenance tasks related to bugs.
 However, existing bug datasets…are either small-scale but precise…or large-scale but imprecise… In this paper, we introduce PreciseBugCollector, a precise, multi-language bug collection approach that overcomes these two limitations."

 1. Fu et al: "Security Weaknesses of Copilot Generated Code in GitHub" finds (1) 35.8% of Copilot generated code snippets contain CWEs, (2) the security weaknesses are diverse and related to 42 different CWEs, in which CWE-78: OS Command Injection, CWE-330: Use of Insufficiently Random Values, and CWE-703: Improper Check or Handling of Exceptional Conditions occurred the most frequently, and (3) 11 of those belong to the currently recognized 2022 CWE Top-25. <https://arxiv.org/abs/2310.02059>